 The Company has other credit facilities that support the working capital requirements of its foreign operations and certain letter of credit issuances.
-There were no outstanding borrowings under the Company's other credit facilities as of either March 31, 2024 or December 31, 2023.
+As of June 30, 2024, outstanding borrowings under the Company's other credit facilities totaled approximately \$1.2 million and accrued interest at a rate of 7.70%, and as of December 31, 2023, there were no outstanding borrowings.
 Additionally, the Company has a separate credit facility, under which it may issue up to \$50.0 million of performance standby letters of credit.
-As of March 31, 2024 and December 31, 2023, letters of credit issued under this facility totaled \$17.4 million and \$17.2 million, respectively, which accrued fees at 0.75% and 0.90% per annum, respectively.
+As of June 30, 2024 and December 31, 2023, letters of credit issued under this facility totaled \$17.8 million and \$17.2 million, respectively, which accrued fees at 0.75% and 0.90% per annum, respectively.

-2022 Term Loan Facility
+Five-Year Term Loan Facility

-As of March 31, 2024, the Company had \$696.3 million in aggregate outstanding amount of unsecured term loans that were entered into in 2022 in connection with the acquisition of Infrastructure and Energy Alternatives ("IEA"), for which the original principal amount totaled \$700.0 million, and was composed of a three-year term loan of \$400.0 million in principal amount (the "Three-Year Tranche") maturing on October 7, 2025, and a five-year term loan of \$300.0 million in principal amount (the "Five-Year Tranche") maturing on October 7, 2027 (together, the "2022 Term Loan Facility").
-The Three-Year Tranche is not subject to amortization.
-The Five-Year Tranche is subject to amortization in quarterly principal installments of approximately \$3.75 million, which installments commenced on March 31, 2024 and will increase to \$7.5 million on March 31, 2026 until maturity, subject to the application of certain prepayments.
-As of March 31, 2024, the Three- and Five-Year Tranches accrued interest at rates of 6.804% and 6.253%, respectively, and as of December 31, 2023, the Three- and Five-Year Tranches accrued interest at rates of 6.833% and 6.958%, respectively.
-The fair value of the 2022 Term Loan Facility as of March 31, 2024 and December 31, 2023, as estimated based on an income approach utilizing significant unobservable Level 3 inputs including discount rate assumptions, approximated its carrying value.
+As of June 30, 2024, the Company had \$292.5 million outstanding under an unsecured five-year term loan (the "Five-Year Term Loan"), for which the original principal amount totaled \$300.0 million.
+The Five-Year Term Loan is subject to amortization in quarterly principal installments of approximately \$3.75 million, which installments commenced on March 31, 2024 and will increase to \$7.5 million on March 31, 2026 until maturity, subject to the application of certain prepayments.
+As of June 30, 2024 and December 31, 2023, the Five-Year Term Loan accrued interest at rates of 6.25% and 6.96%, respectively.
+The fair value of the Five-Year Term Loan as of June 30, 2024 and December 31, 2023, as estimated based on an income approach utilizing significant unobservable Level 3 inputs including discount rate assumptions, approximated its carrying value.